boussas/ParkingSimulator-Java/README.md

 The application logs parking attempts and waiting times to app.log.
 * Log Analysis:
 The Analyze method reads the log file and calculates the average waiting time for cars.
 It displays detailed information about each car's waiting time in a dialog box.

+# Synchronization Strategies:

+## Semaphore:

+A Semaphore is a more generalized synchronization primitive that can control access to a resource pool with multiple permits.
+It allows more than one thread to access a resource concurrently, up to a specified limit.
+### Benefits:
+  * Scalability: Semaphores can manage access to multiple resources simultaneously, making them suitable for scenarios where limited concurrency is desired.
+  * Flexibility: They can be used to control access to a pool of resources, not just a single resource.
+  * Fairness: Semaphores can be configured to ensure fair access to resources, preventing thread starvation.
+  * Non-Binary: Unlike mutexes, semaphores can have more than two states (locked/unlocked), allowing for more nuanced control over resource access.

+### Trade-offs:

+  * Complexity: Managing semaphores can be more complex compared to mutexes, especially when dealing with multiple permits and ensuring correct usage patterns.

+## Mutex

+A Mutex (short for mutual exclusion) is a locking mechanism used to enforce exclusive access to a resource.
+It ensures that only one thread can access a critical section of code at any given time.
+### Benefits

+  * Simplicity: Mutexes provide a straightforward mechanism for ensuring exclusive access to resources, making them easy to implement and understand.
+  * Efficiency: They typically have lower overhead compared to semaphores since they only need to manage two states (locked/unlocked).
+  * Deterministic: Mutexes ensure that only one thread can enter the critical section, providing deterministic behavior for critical resource access.
+  * Deadlock Prevention: Properly used mutexes can prevent deadlocks by ensuring that a thread holds only one lock at a time.

+### Trade-offs:

+  * Limited Concurrency: Mutexes enforce strict mutual exclusion, which can limit concurrency in scenarios where limited parallel access might be acceptable.
+  * Potential for Deadlock: If not used correctly (e.g., if a thread tries to acquire a mutex it already holds), mutexes can lead to deadlocks.
+  * Starvation: Without proper handling, some threads might starve if they are constantly preempted by other threads acquiring the mutex.

+## Use Case in Parking Simulator:

+### Semaphore in Parking Simulator:

+Using a semaphore in the parking simulator could allow multiple cars to attempt parking simultaneously, up to the number of available parking spots.
+Each car would acquire a permit before parking and release it upon leaving.

+#### Pros:

+  * Higher Throughput: Multiple cars can park concurrently, potentially increasing the overall throughput of the parking lot.
+  * Resource Utilization: Better utilization of available parking spots, as cars can park as long as there are permits available.

+#### Cons:

+   * Complexity in Management: Managing the correct acquisition and release of permits can be more complex.
+   * Race Conditions: Increased risk of race conditions if the semaphore is not managed correctly.

+### Mutex in Parking Simulator:

+Using a mutex would ensure that only one car can attempt to park at any given time, simplifying the critical section management.
+#### Pros:

+   * Simplicity: Easier to implement and understand, reducing the risk of concurrency issues.
+   * Deterministic Access: Ensures that only one car can park at a time, making state management straightforward.

+#### Cons:

+   * Limited Concurrency: Only one car can park at a time, potentially reducing throughput.
+   * Potential for Bottlenecks: Can create a bottleneck if many cars are trying to park simultaneously, leading to increased waiting times.

+## Conclusion:

+The choice between Semaphore and Mutex in the parking simulator depends on your specific requirements and constraints:

+  * Use Semaphore if you need to allow multiple cars to park concurrently and can manage the complexity of permits.
+  * Use Mutex if you prefer a simpler, deterministic approach with exclusive access to the parking process, even at the cost of limited concurrency.

+Each approach has its own set of trade-offs, and the best choice will depend on the desired balance between concurrency, simplicity, and resource management.